ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 Java assumes that if you are doing division with integers that you want an integer result and it will throw away any fractional part (part after the decimal point).
 But, if you use a mixture of integers (int) and floating point (double) numbers Java will assume that you want a floating point result.
 If you have integers and you want a floating point result from some mathematical operation **cast** one of the integers to a double using (double) as shown above.

 Values of type double can be rounded to the nearest integer by formulas like the following.
-If you have a number like 3.33 and you add 0.5 to it, you get 3.83 and then casting it to an int throws away what's after the decimal point, just leaving 3.
+If you have a number like 3.33, the closes int is 4; if you add 0.5 to it, you get 3.83 and then casting it to an int throws away what's after the decimal point, just leaving 3.
+If you have a number like 3.8, the closest int is 4; if you add 0.5 to it, you get 4.3 and then casting it to an int throws away what's after the decimal point, just leaving 4.
+The code below uses the formula to cast a positive and a negative double number to the closest int.

 .. code-block:: java